Chase & Hyatt Launch New World of Hyatt Business Credit Card

 The Chase World of Hyatt Business Credit Card has an annual fee of $199.

-world of hyatt business card
+*world of hyatt business*

 Who is Eligible to Open the World of Hyatt Business Credit Card?

 Like all Chase credit cards, you'll need to be under the Chase 5/24 rule to get approved for the World of Hyatt Business Credit Card.
-But because it is a business card, getting approved for the card will not add to your 5/24 total.
+However, because it is a business card, getting approved for the card will not add to your 5/24 total.
 If you are not familiar with the 5/24 rule, watch our YouTube video below.

 Using World of Hyatt Points